 Both parents have hearing rights for matters related to establishing, modifying and enforcing orders in Missouri.

-Missouri Child Support Guidelines
+MO Child Support Guidelines

 Missouri uses a schedule of basic child support obligations when determining monthly payment amounts.
 The minimum support payment in Missouri is set at $50 per month.
 The support amount increases based on adjusted gross income and the number of children involved.